 Expensive items are great but they aren’t useful and won’t help you in your college life.
 Maybe your current laptop is slow and is wasting your time, a new laptop can fasten your work.

 Credit cards are bad, but they do have one good thing about them – credit score.
-A credit score is a number given to an individual’s credit borrowed to determine credit worthiness of an individual.
+A credit score is a number given to an individual’s credit borrowed to determine the creditworthiness of an individual.

 Multiple factors determine your score.
-If you’re using a credit card, make sure you use it at minimum, use it for groceries, shopping and that’s it.
+If you’re using a credit card, make sure you use it at a minimum, use it for groceries, and shopping and that’s it.

 Pay it off immediately using your bank account savings.
 Do this once a month and your credit score will be high.
 Banks will trust you more and if you ever need a loan, you’ll get it at cheaper interest rates.